gvwilson/sdxjs/unit-test/index.md

 <%- include('/inc/keep.html', {file: 'dry-run.js', key: 'state'}) %>

-The function `hopeThat` saves a descriptive message and a callback function that implements a test in one of these global variables.
-(We don't run tests immediately because we want to wrap each one in our own <g key="exception_handler">exception handler</g>.)
+We don't run tests immediately because we want to wrap each one in our own <g key="exception_handler">exception handler</g>.
+Instead,
+the function `hopeThat` saves a descriptive message and a callback function that implements a test in the `HopeTest` array.

 <%- include('/inc/keep.html', {file: 'dry-run.js', key: 'save'}) %>

-::: continue
+::: callout
+### Independence

 Because we're appending tests to an array, they will be run in the order in which they are registered, but we shouldn't rely on that.
-Every unit test should be independent so that an error or failure in an early test doesn't affect the result of a later one.
+Every unit test should work independently of every other so that an error or failure in an early test doesn't affect the result of a later one.
 :::